chugachski/turnagain-mtn-wx/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.

 ## Description
 A page of helpful links to weather data around Turnagain Arm.
-Built with Angular 2 for practice.
+Built with Angular 2 for practice and optimized for viewing on mobile.

 ## URL
 https://chugachski.github.io/turnagain-mtn-wx/